Managers manage. Leaders lead. Contrary to popular belief, managers are not necessarily leaders and vice versa.

 Learning to Delegate

 Delegation is an art, not a science, and there is no one path to adopting this leadership style successfully.
 To begin, take some time to reflect on the role work plays in your life, and vice versa.
 If you needed to take a week off work unexpectedly, would the productivity in your office lurch to a halt?
 Take a look at your daily, weekly, and monthly tasks, and be honest about why you shoulder them alone.
 This period of quiet reflection can be incredibly valuable to anyone hoping to reshape their leadership style.Next, take time to meet with employees and discuss a shift in responsibilities.
 Simply handing down items from your to-do list onto theirs is a surefire way to breed resentment.
 Instead, have an honest conversation about short and long-term goals for yourself, the employee, and the overall organization.
-While asking a secretary to take over weekly payroll might initially seem like you are unburdening a chore, explaining the stake they have in the overall goal of the task will create greater buy-in.
+While asking a receptionist to take over weekly payroll might initially seem like you are unburdening a chore, explaining the stake they have in the overall goal of the task will create greater buy-in.

 Deciding Which Tasks to Delegate